feature-hub/feature-hub/docs/guides/integrating-the-feature-hub.md

 <FeatureAppLoader src="https://example.com/some-feature-app.js" />
 ```

-> If the integrator has configured the AMD module loader in the browser, the
+> If the integrator has configured the AMD module loader on the client, the
 > Feature App to be loaded via `src` must be provided as an [AMD module][amd].

 #### `serverSrc`